gsoft-inc/wl-web-configs/docs/webpack/transformer-utilities.md

 ### matchAssetModuleType

-Returns a **matcher function** that can be utilized alongside other module rules utility functions.
+Returns a **matcher function** that can be utilized alongside module rules utility functions.
 The returned matcher function will return `true` when it encounters a module rule with a loader **matching** the provided **asset type** value.

 ```ts
 const matcher = matchAssetModuleType(type: AssetModuleType)